nwn-dotnet/NWN.Core/README.md

 ```

 ## Contribute ##
-If you would like to contribute, you are more than welcome to join the NWNXEE DotNET Discord [here](https://discord.gg/BY9cq3Q "NWNXEE DotNET Discord").
+If you would like to contribute, you are more than welcome to join the NWNXEE Developer Discord [here](https://discord.gg/CukSHZq "NWNXEE Developer Discord").
 We welcome contributions and suggestions of all kinds.

 ## Credits ##
 The NWNXEE DotNET plugin was written by [Milos Tijanic](https://github.com/mtijanic "Milos Tijanic").